acolijn/geant4-geometry-editor/docs/user-interface.md

 # User Interface Guide

+This guide explains the main components of the Geant4 Geometry Editor user interface and how to interact with them effectively.
 The Geant4 Geometry Editor interface is divided into several key sections, each serving a specific purpose in the geometry creation process.

 ## Component Organization